-- 1.2.1 Pursuant to § 3.6 of the DBU Statutes, participation in the Superliga is conditional upon each club possessing a club licence issued by DBU in accordance with this manual, except where Article 4.6 of this manual applies. - 1.2.2 According to the regulations of the UEFA club competitions, participation in the UEFA club competitions is also conditional upon the club possessing a club licence issued by DBU in accordance with this manual, except where Article 4.7 of this manual applies.
+- 1.2.1 Pursuant to § 3.6 of the DBU Statutes (hereinafter also the "Statutes"), participation in the Superliga is conditional upon each club possessing a club licence issued by DBU in accordance with this manual, except where Article 4.6 of this manual applies. - 1.2.2 According to the regulations of the UEFA club competitions, participation in the UEFA club competitions is also conditional upon the club possessing a club licence issued by DBU in accordance with this manual, except where Article 4.7 of this manual applies.

 The UEFA club monitoring requirements only apply to clubs qualified on sporting merits for the UEFA club competitions.
-For detailed information on UEFA club monitoring requirements, please refer to a separate manual provided by UEFA containing these regulations and to the UEFA Club Licensing and Financial Sustainability Regulations - Edition 2022, Part III.
+For detailed information on UEFA club monitoring requirements, please refer to a separate manual provided by UEFA containing these regulations and to the UEFA Club Licensing and Financial Sustainability Regulations - Edition 2023, Part III.

-- 1.2.3 This manual governs the rights, duties and responsibilities of all parties involved in the club licensing system and defines in particular: - a) The minimum requirements to be fulfilled by DBU in order to act as the club licensor for the clubs in the Superliga, as well as the minimum procedures to be followed by DBU in the assessment of the club licensing criteria (cf. to chapter 2 in the manual). - b) The club licence applicant and the club licence (cf. to chapter 4 in the manual). - c) The minimum criteria in the five chapters (sporting, infrastructure, personnel and administrative, legal and financial criteria) to be fulfilled by an applicant in order to be granted a club licence by DBU (cf. to chapters 6 10 in the manual). - 1.2.4 UEFA may grant an exception from the club licensing requirements in the UEFA competitions and within the restrictions stipulated in the UEFA Club Licensing and Financial Sustainability Regulations 2022 Annex I.
+- 1.2.3 This manual governs the rights, duties and responsibilities of all parties involved in the club licensing system and defines in particular: - a) The minimum requirements to be fulfilled by DBU in order to act as the club licensor for the clubs in the Superliga, as well as the minimum procedures to be followed by DBU in the assessment of the club licensing criteria (cf. to chapter 2 in the manual). - b) The club licence applicant and the club licence (cf. to chapter 4 in the manual). - c) The minimum criteria in the five chapters (sporting, infrastructure, personnel and administrative, legal and financial criteria) to be fulfilled by an applicant in order to be granted a club licence by DBU (cf. to chapters 6 10 in the manual). - 1.2.4 UEFA may grant an exception from the club licensing requirements in the UEFA competitions and within the restrictions stipulated in the UEFA Club Licensing and Financial Sustainability Regulations 2023 Annex I. - 1.2.5 The following contains a list of significant changes in the licensing manual.